Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Experiments

-where $\mathbf{X}$ and $\mathbf{Y}$ are two images being compared. $\mu_x$ and $\mu_y$ are the mean values of $\mathbf{X}$ and $\mathbf{Y}$. $\sigma^2_x$ and $\sigma^2_y$ are their variances. $\sigma_{xy}$ is the covariance. \fi Moreover, a non-reference IQA metric is also introduce in our experiments, \ie, dubbed blind/referenceless image spatial quality evaluator (BRISQUE) \cite{mittal2012no}, to further evaluate the naturalness of images for human beings. \if 0 This metric utilizes mean subtracted contrast normalized (MSCN) and conduct IQA based on a asymmetric generalized Gaussian distribution (AGGD) model.
+where $ASR$ indicates the success rate. $acc_{org}$ refers to the accuracy of original images without adversarial attack and $acc_{adv}$ stands for the accuracy of adversarial examples.
+Besides, a desired adversarial exposure output should maintain natural for human perception since a retinal fundus image with severe perturbations would be easily disregarded by doctors or operating staff.
+To this end, we also introduce the image quality assessment (IQA) in our experiments for image quality (or naturalness) evaluation.
+We choose SSIM \cite{wang2004image} as the image quality metric to evaluate the perception changes after attack through the local structure information~\cite{ram2017deepfuse,ma2015perceptual,cai2018learning}.
+Moreover, we follow several exposure-related works \cite{zhang2018image,panetta2022deep,steffens2018deep,lee2020learning} that introduce BRISQUE \cite{mittal2012no} to further evaluate the naturalness of the output as it serves as a non-reference IQA metric based on the natural scene statistics. \if 0 This metric utilizes mean subtracted contrast normalized (MSCN) and conduct IQA based on a asymmetric generalized Gaussian distribution (AGGD) model.
 To be concrete, the MSCN coefficient of $p$-pixel in image $\mathbf{X}$ is formulated as:

 where $C=1$ is a stability keeping constant parameter. $\mu(p)$ and $\sigma(p)$ are local weighted mean and local weighted standard deviation, respectively.
-Different from SSIM, the lower BRISQUE value refers to better image quality. \fi Overall, we select attack success rate, SSIM and BRISQUE for evaluating the performance of our method as well as all of the baselines.
+Different from SSIM, the lower BRISQUE value refers to better image quality. \fi Overall, we select attack success rate, SSIM, and BRISQUE for evaluating the performance of our method as well as all of the baselines.

-\subsubsection{Models.}
+\subsubsection{Models}

-To evaluate the attack capability of our method against to different neural networks, we introduce three widely-used models including ResNet50 \cite{he2016deep}, MobileNet \cite{howard2017mobilenets} and EfficientNet \cite{tan2019efficientnet}.
-They are all pre-trained on ImageNet dataset and fine-tuned on the EyePACS dataset, achieving top recognition accuracy.
+To evaluate the attack capability and transferability of our method against or across different neural networks, we introduce three widely-used DNNs, including ResNet50 \cite{he2016deep}, MobileNet \cite{howard2017mobilenets}, and EfficientNet \cite{tan2019efficientnet}.
+They are all pre-trained on the ImageNet dataset \cite{deng2009imagenet} and fine-tuned on the EyePACS~2015 dataset \cite{EyePACS}'s entire training dataset (35126 images).
+Then, we evaluate the three models, which are ResNet50, MobileNet, and EfficientNet, on our testing dataset (which contains the 3000 images selected from EyePACS~2015's testing dataset).
+The evaluation results ( classification accuracy) are $80.0\%$, $82.4\%$, and $83.5\%$, respectively.

-\subsubsection{Baselines.}
+\subsubsection{Baselines}